 - Stories and themes in the Old Testament (e.g. Moses)

-- The Life, Death and Resurrection of Jesus
+- The life and teachings of Jesus

 - The history of Christianity (e.g. St. Paul; St. Peter; Celtic Saints; the Reformation; Christian Unity)